hashicorp/packer/website/source/docs/builders/qemu.html.md

 -   `iso_url` (string) - A URL to the ISO containing the installation image.
     This URL can be either an HTTP URL or a file URL (or path to a file).
 If this is an HTTP URL, Packer will download it and cache it between runs.
+    This can also be a URL to an IMG or QCOW2 file, in which case QEMU will boot directly from it.
+When passing a path to an IMG or QCOW2 file, you should set `disk_image` to "true".

 -   `ssh_username` (string) - The username to use to SSH into the machine once the OS is installed.